MFernstrom/nom/README.md

 * Create project
 * Show info about the current project (Only Nom info at the moment)
 * Show a little info about Nom
+* Download and install MXUnit
+* Deploy to Heroku (See details below)

 ## Planned Functionality
 * Run MXUnit tests and display results